sepses/slogert/README.md

-SLOGERT works in the following flow, notes that the result from each step will be structured accordingly.
+SLOGERT works in the following flow, notes that the result from each step will be structured accordingly (in the output folder) after the execution is finished.

   - **1-init**: collect all files with name `<source>`, write it into a single file
       * **1.1 device identification**: add device info as the first keyword in the logline